2021 Best Mathematics Colleges for Non-Traditional Students in New Jersey

 The student loan default rate at Stockton State is lower than is typical, just 1.8% of students default in three years.
 There are approximately 4,882 students at Stockton State that take at least one class online.
 There are roughly 967 part time students in attendance at Stockton State.

 The student loan default rate at Ramapo College is lower than is typical, just 0.7% of students default in three years.
-Approximately 3,224 students take at least one class online at Ramapo College.
-1,054 students are part time.
+There are approximately 3,224 students at Ramapo College that take at least one class online.
+There are roughly 1,054 part time students in attendance at Ramapo College.

 Read full report on Mathematics at Ramapo College of New Jersey